 So set KPI and all activities.
-For example, you decided to place the article in the local online news web-site, you need to check how many people usually view such kind of news, and set the KPI for number of views.
-And it would be great if you could approximately set the KPI for number of application what will come from this article and the goal for number of people who will attend the event from this particular article.
+For example, you decided to place the article in the local online news website, you need to check how many people usually view such kind of news, and set the KPI for a number of views.
+And it would be great if you could approximately set the KPI for a number of application what will come from this article and the goal for a number of people who will attend the event from this particular article.
 That will help you in future to estimate the conversion of the channel and decide which channels are most effective and which channels you can stop using.

 If talking about our example, social media is the most effective channel of promotion.
-And inside of social media the most effective is our group of Drupal Community in Russian social media VK.
+And inside of social media, the most effective is our group of Drupal Community in Russian social media VK.
 The easiest way to explain what it is this social media about - is to call it Russian Facebook.

-That’s why even between the Drupal Cafes when we don’t have to make promotion we still continue working and developing this group because we know - the more people join the group - the more participants we will have on Cafe.
+That’s why even between the Drupal Cafes when we don’t have to make promotion, we still continue working and developing this group because we know - the more people join the group - the more participants we will have on Cafe.

 That’s not the main process and therefore usually people don’t pay enough attention to it.
-But in the long perspective it will make your audience loyal to your events and overall activities.
+But in the long perspective, it will make your audience loyal to your events and overall activities.

 - schedule the reminder-letter